brentahrens1/freela/README.md

 * search bar
 * rating system for each post
 * more categories (comedy, style)
-* Make it so you can view others user profiles
+* Make it so you can view other user profiles.
 * Eventbrite and twitter api
-* local photo uploading
+* local photo uploading for edit and profile pic